-Possible shooting at Dallas shopping mall prompts evacuation; 1 person in custody, reports say
+Dallas mall shoppers evacuate during false-alarm shooting scare; 1 person in custody, reports say

 Police were still working to track down any victims

-One person was in police custody in Dallas, Texas, following Monday afternoon reports of a shooting at a local mall, police and FOX 4-KDFW reported.
+A shooting scare at a busy Dallas, Texas, mall on Monday afternoon was caused by a "mentally disturbed" man who made shooting motions with his hands and used a skateboard to create sounds similar to shots being fired, police and FOX 4-KDFW reported.

-Dallas Police Department officials told the local news station one person was in their custody.
-It was not immediately clear if any shots were actually fired inside Dallas' NorthPark Center, which was reportedly evacuated shortly before 2 p.m. local time.
+Dallas Police Department officials told the local news station one person was in their custody for the shooting scare inside Dallas' NorthPark Center, where shoppers fled for the exits shortly before 2 p.m. local time.

-Police were still working to track down any victims but said no shooting victims had been located as of just after 2 p.m.
+Police were still working to track down any victims but said no injuries were immediately reported.

-Hundreds of people were in the mall at the time of the shooting during the Memorial Day holiday, according to FOX 4.
+Hundreds of people were in the mall at the time of the scare during the Memorial Day holiday, according to FOX 4.
 Several social media users shared images and details of the Monday afternoon events, including videos showing herds of shoppers running for the doors.

 PITTSBURGH COPS SLAM SIMON MALL OVER LACK OF CAMERAS THAT FORCED POLICE TO RESPOND TO SHOOTING BLIND